IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ++++++++++++++

 A comma separated list of Category/Tag names defining the order in which files with those tags should be displayed.
-The setting can include custom tag names along with the pre-defined Documentation, Data, and Code tags.
+The setting can include custom tag names along with the pre-defined tags(Documentation, Data, and Code are the defaults but the :ref:`:FileCategories` setting can be used to use a different set of tags).
 The default is category ordering disabled.

 :OrderByFolder